Rescue Ranch & Sanctuary

 If you've confirmed that the bird is injured, please do what you can to capture or ensure safety of the bird at the scene.
 We want you to take this step to prevent the animal from disappearing or running into traffic before we can arrive.
-Next, please call or text Stefanie at 530-262-8292 so she can evaluate the situation.
+Next, please (text only) Stefanie at 530-262-8292 so she can evaluate the situation.
+Please note: Stefanie is a home rehabber with Sierra Wildlife Rescue a permited wild rescue organization.
+Any wildlife rescues are under Sierra Wildlife Rescue and not Skywater Sanctuary.
+We are a resource only.
+Please visit their page at www.sierrawildliferescue.org

 Please Note: Skywater is a volunteer run organization, and our volunteers don't have around the clock availability.
-Please text or leave a message with details about the injured bird and someone will get back to you as soon as possible.
+Please text message with details about the injured bird and someone will get back to you as soon as possible.

 RESCUING DUCKLINGS FROM A POOL: